VOLTTRON/volttron/docs/source/setup/RabbitMQ/remote_agent.rst

 ===============================================

 Communication between two RabbitMQ based VOLTTRON instances must be done using SSL certificate based authentication.
-None SSL based authentication will not be supported for communication to remote RabbitMQ based VOLTTRON instances.
+Non SSL based authentication will not be supported for communication to remote RabbitMQ based VOLTTRON instances.
 An volttron instance that wants to communicate with a remote instance should first request a SSL certificate that is signed by the remote instance.
 To facilitate this process there will be a web based server api for requesting, listing, approving and denying certificate requests.
 This api will be exposed via the MasterWebService and will be available